 Exclusive chrome trim and "V8 Kompressor" badging identify the G55 AMG, which has larger vented and slotted front brakes.
 Monoblock AMG 18-inch wheels are 9.5 inches wide.
 Interior features include "designo" charcoal Nappa leather upholstery, AMG gauges and natural maple wood trim.

-Mercedes-Benz focuses largely on road-going manners with its M-Class model, but the G-Class is a hard-core offroad machine.
-Handcrafted in Graz, Austria, the G-Class competes against the Hummer H1 and Land Rover Range Rover.
+Mercedes-Benz focuses largely on road-going manners with its M-Class SUV, but the G-Class is a hard-core offroad machine.

 This distinctive SUV's strictly utilitarian appearance is somewhat softened by body-colored bumpers and rocker panels and a stainless-steel spare-tire cover.
 At 185.6 inches long overall on a 112.2-inch wheelbase, the G-Class is 3 inches shorter than the 2006 M-Class, but it stands 6.3 inches taller.